jsoftware/jinstall/README.md

 ## Method

-For now, this requires two manual steps.
 In the following REL is the J release number with a 'j' prefix, e.g. j9.5.

+* qtide repo builds REL/qtidedev - then manual copy to REL/qtide (this is the only manual step).

+* base9 repo builds the base library in download/library/base9.tar.gz.

-* jsource repo builds the JE binaries.
-Any change to the version.txt file triggers copy to the download/jengine/staged area of the webserver.
-If OK, then manually push this to the download/jengine/REL folder.
+* jsource repo builds the JE binaries in github.com/jsoftware/jsource/releases/tag/build.
+Update the version number in version.txt to copy to download/jengine/REL and then run jinstall.
-* base9 repo builds the base library + required addons.
-Any commit updates the download/library folder.

 * jinstall repo builds the installers.
 Make any update to the build.txt file, then commit.
-This builds the installers which are written to the download/REL/staged area.
-If OK, then manually push this to the download/REL/install area and run installer.sh REL (as sudo).